Bladder discomfort and pain associated with interstitial cystitis (IC) can lead to debilitating conditions.

 The body's progenitor cells that developed in the early stages of development are highly effective at repairing injuries to the bladder lining.

 Because the medication must be metabolized in the liver and spleen, there is a potential that pentosan polysulfate sodium, the active ingredient in Elmiron, can lead to liver damage.

-There is the potential of saturation of pentosan polysulfate sodium with continued dosing that could cause health problems.
+The potential of saturation of the drug with continued dosing could cause health problems.

 History of Elmiron Problems and Government Response

 In recent years, problems surrounding Elmiron prescription and macular degeneration have surfaced in the medical community.
-They have mostly emanated out of academia, but some studies have emerged out of the private sector as well.
+They have mostly emanated out of academia, but some studies have emerged out of the private sector.

 A simple review will offer great insight into the breaking timeline and rapid development of this medical issue of great concern.